-Sojos Complete Dog Food receives the Advisor’s mid tier rating of 3.5 stars.
+Sojos Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Sojos Complete Turkey Recipe was selected to represent both products in the line for this review.
+Sojos Complete Turkey Recipe was selected to represent the other products in the line for this review.

 Sojos Complete Turkey Recipe

 Ingredients: Turkey, sweet potatoes, whole egg, broccoli, apples, flaxseeds, cranberries, celery, turkey liver, tricalcium phosphate, basil, pumpkin, ginger root, dried kelp, zinc sulfate, vitamin E acetate, ferrous fumarate, copper sulfate, d-calcium pantothenate, riboflavin, vitamin D3 supplement, pyridoxine hydrochloride, folic acid

 Red denotes controversial item